The Birth Of The Boulders

 This is the name given to the type of erosions we see on our boulders.
 Fluting is sometimes also known as lapiez or solution pits and is caused by water running across the rock surface.
 It is most commonly seen on limestone, and it is very rare for basalt to erode this way.
 Basalt requires acidic water to cause fluting, and only here at Wairere Boulders, due to special set of circumstances, did the water become acidic enough for the fluting to occur.

 2.8 million years ago the whole area would have been covered in thick native bush, with Kauri a prevalent species.
 The forest would also have been rich in mosses and epiphytes.
 Kauri trees promote podzolisation, which is the turning of silicate rock into soil rich in silica.
 It has been speculated that kauri is probably the best agent for podzolisation of any tree, and creates an “eggcup” of this type of soil near the tree.
 This soil is exceptionally acid and this promotes the erosion of basalt.
 It takes 5000 years on average to produce viable soil from rock, and then the process of fluting can begin.
-The presence of the epiphytes and mosses, which have high organic acid levels around their exposed roots, would have been another contributing factor in the development of the flutes.
+The presence of the epiphytes and mosses, and native orchids, which have high organic acid levels around their exposed roots, would have been another contributing factor in the development of the flutes.
 Rainwater washing through the canopy would have turned mildly acidic and then dripped down onto the boulders.

 By J.A.
 Bartrum and A.P.
 Mason, Auckland University College